WorthPoint Alternative 2026: eBay Resale Research Options

 Why Flippers Switch to ItemsToFlip

-1. Profit math built into the lookup
+1. Editable cost math beside the lookup

 2. Current market, not just historical

-4. No subscription, no signup
+4. Free core search, no signup

 Search any item directly.
 Useful when you're standing at a yard sale or thrift shop with a sticky-priced item in hand and 30 seconds to decide.